List of Lab Rats characters

-Lab Rats, also known as Lab Rats: Bionic Island for its fourth season, is an American comedy television series created by Chris Peterson and Bryan Moore that aired on Disney XD from February 27, 2012 to February 3, 2016.
+Lab Rats is an American comedy television series created by Chris Peterson and Bryan Moore that aired on Disney XD from February 27, 2012 to February 3, 2016.
 The series stars Billy Unger, Spencer Boldman, Kelli Berglund, Tyrel Jackson Williams, and Hal Sparks.

 Main

 Chase

 Chase (Billy Unger) is the team leader of the Lab Rats.
 He has incredible intelligence and can access a vast database of information at any time.
 He can take control over his siblings with his override app in emergencies, gaining full control of their bionics, body motions, and dialogue.
 He also has a magnetism app, allowing him to control magnetic objects.
 His senses are potent, including extremely sensitive hearing and the ability to see through solid matter.
 He can also create force fields which can be used as a weapon by shrinking them into his hand before launching them.
 When growing too nervous or angry, he activates his Commando app, which causes him to glitch and turn into Spike, a second personality who is rude and destructive.
 Spike has super strength, is almost as strong as Adam, and is skilled in hand-to-hand combat.
 A second glitch causes Chase to produce a sonic sneeze when his nose is irritated.
 One of his hidden abilities is molecularkinesis, the ability to manipulate energy around objects to freely move them, which he discovers in "Mission: Space"; in essence, he is telekinetic.
 When Chase was created, he was referred to as Subject C until Davenport gave him a name.
 Coincidentally, Billy Unger is skilled in martial arts and hand-to-hand combat, making portraying the role of Chase easy.

 In "Bionic Showdown", it is revealed that Douglas is Chase's creator instead of Davenport.
 In "Brother Battle", Douglas gives Chase a new bionic ability: a bo staff that is also a laser which he can create with his fist.
 In "First Day of Bionic Academy", along with Adam and Bree, Chase becomes a mentor and trains Krane's ex-soldiers to become heroes.
 In the series finale, he and Bree take part in Davenport's next experiment, which involves working with superheroes, as seen in Lab Rats: Elite Force.